What is an IRS Offer in Compromise (OIC)?

-Contact Us to schedule a free consultation so we can determine if an offer is the right solution for your case.
+Contact us to schedule a free consultation we can determine if an offer is the right solution for your case.

 Determining the right offer amount depends on both the individual facts and circumstances of each case as well as the type of offer submitted.
 IRS Offer Specialists use the “reasonable collection potential” or RCP to determine whether a proposed Offer is in the best interest of the government.
 The RCP is the amount the IRS would be able to collect from the taxpayer prior to the statutory expiration of their collection rights.
 Contact Dallo Law Group to schedule a free consultation so that we can determine the proper offer amount to maximize the probability of acceptance by the IRS.
 The RCP in some cases is less than the amount of taxes owed, and sometimes even far less.

 There are several tax debt settlement options that may be available for you.
 Even if you may not qualify for an offer in compromise (OIC) or if we determine that an offer is not the best option to settle your tax debt, you may still qualify for an installment agreement or currently not collectable status.

 Contact Dallo Law Group to schedule a free consultation to determine which tax settlement option is right for you!